-We all like to think that we are fair, reasonable people.
-Most of us feel confident that we (unlike others) are free from bias and prejudice, and that the way we see and treat other people must be warranted.
-However, over the years, research on in-group bias has shown that group membership affects our perception on a very basic level—even if people have been sorted into groups based on totally meaningless criteria.
+We all like to think we are fair, reasonable people.
+Most of us feel confident that we (unlike others) are free from prejudice and that we see and treat other people equally.
+However, over the years, research on in-group bias has shown that group membership subconsciously affects all of our perceptions on a very basic level—even if people are sorted into groups based on totally meaningless criteria.

 One classic study illustrating the power of this bias comes from the psychologists Michael Billig and Henri Tajfel.
-In a 1973 experiment, participants started out by looking at pairs of paintings and marking down which one they preferred.
-At this point, some of the participants were told that they’d been assigned to a specific group based on their choices of painting, while others were told they were assigned to a group by a random coin toss.
-(As a control, other participants weren’t told anything about being in a group, and were merely assigned a code number.)
+In a 1973 experiment, participants started by looking at pairs of paintings and determining which one they preferred.
+At this point, some participants were told that they’d been assigned to a specific group based on their painting preferences, while others were told they were assigned to a group by a random coin toss.
+(As a control, other participants weren’t told anything about being in a group and were merely assigned a code number.)

-After this, each participant went into a cubicle, where they were told they could award real money to other participants by marking it down in a booklet.
-The other participants were listed by code number, so their identities were concealed; however, the code number indicated which of the two groups they had been assigned to.
+After this, each participant went into a cubicle, where they awarded real money to other participants by marking it down in a booklet.
+The other participants were listed by code number to conceal their identity; however, the code number indicated which of the two groups the participants were assigned to.

 The researchers intentionally designed this study so that they could tease apart the possible causes of in-group bias.
 Would people be more generous to their group members even when the groups were random?
 Or would this affect only appear when the groups were based on painting preference because participants felt that they had something in common with their group mates?